Campus Websites

 First Year Abroad students are required to live in housing arranged by Berklee.
 We have secured spaces in the luxury residence Collegiate Marina Real.
 Learn more about your housing residence on the Valencia website.

 All undergraduate students are required to attend orientation, on the Valencia Campus.
 Sessions will be designed to introduce you to everything that Berklee’s campus in Spain has to offer.
 These sessions are your first chance to meet your classmates, faculty, support staff, and the rest of the campus community.
-"Review our FYA orientation page for details."

 All students must have a passport that is valid for at least six months after their program end date.
 It is recommended that you have your passport ready at least four months before your program start date.